Loewenguth Quartet: Origins

 The quartet performed the complete quartets of Beethoven in a series of 6 concerts over three consecutive weekends in November 1948 in New York.
 On 12 November 1948 they gave the premiere of the 6th quartet, op.
 64 (1947) of Egon Wellesz at the Library of Congress.
 In the same year they also performed the complete Beethoven series for the Casavant Society in Montreal.
 The quartet performed Priaulx Rainier's string quartet at the Edinburgh Festival in 1949.

 Recordings

-The Loewenguth Quartet made many recordings on 78rpm and 33rpm discs, for various labels including Deutsche Grammofon (and Archiv), Vox, Philips, Westminster, Les Discophiles Français, Club National du Disque and some smaller French and American labels.
+The Loewenguth Quartet made many recordings on 78 rpm and 33 rpm discs, for various labels including Deutsche Grammofon (and Archiv), Vox, Philips, Westminster, Les Discophiles Français, Club National du Disque and some smaller French and American labels.